 “Among several hormones, estrogens promote, maintain, and control the typical distribution of body fat and adipose tissue metabolism through still unknown mechanisms.”

 Genetically, our metabolism is programmed for scarcity and having to work hard to find our food.
 The simple process of finding and preparing food prevented us from getting fat, so evolution stepped in and assisted women.
 This can be seen as girls move into puberty and develop breasts and wider hips.

-In olden days, men were more attracted to curvy women, and also considered those with ‘childbearing’ hips as attractive partners.
+In the olden days, men were more attracted to curvy women and also considered those with ‘childbearing’ hips as attractive partners.
 Fast forward to the modern era when women no longer need to work so hard for food – progress has truly altered our diets from what nature intended.
 As a result, both weight gain and weight management have become a constant battle for the modern woman.

 Common hormonal triggers that lead to weight gain

 - Reduced capacity to metabolise and excrete hormones

 - The interaction between stress and thyroid function

 - Prescribed synthetic hormones such as contraceptives and HRT

 - Medical interventions such as hysterectomy and tubal ligation

 - Sedentary lifestyle